If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 Combined, citicoline’s brain bio-actions seem to nourish and optimize neurons, promoting the following trifecta of mental performance benefits:

 As such, citicoline is a valuable nootropic for professionals and academics, as well as older adults experiencing cognitive decline.
 Citicoline promotes and restores cognition and memory, making it an effective nootropic for both Now and Later.

 Cholinergic nootropics such as Piracetam, the original Racetam drug, enhance cognition by spiking production of acetylcholine.
 This is great for learning and cognition, but a strain on the brain for two main reasons:

 - Many brains are choline-deficient, a bad start to producing extra ACh.

 - Brains burn extra energy when being forced to synthesize ACh under conditions of choline-defiency.

-Without adequate levels of choline, Racetams may have an ironic effect of decreasing focus & energy due to the heightened demands on an ill-equipped brain.
+Without adequate levels of choline, Racetams may have an ironic effect of decreasing focus and energy due to the heightened demands on an ill-equipped brain.
 Thus, adding citicoline to a cholinergic stack of nootropics may better equip the brain for increased ACh synthesis.